Books Written by Jay-Z

 • Reflections on his evolution from hustler to artist to entrepreneur

-While Jay-Z has only officially authored Decoded, his reach and influence extends into other books like biographies, business books, and more.
+Jay-Z has only officially authored Decoded, his reach and influence extends into other books like biographies, business books, and more.
 Other authors frequently reference his career in discussions of entrepreneurship, brand-building, and Hip-Hop’s cultural impact.

 Some notable titles about Jay-Z include: